-A sound risk management system embedded at all levels of the Group day running of each entity and operational managers can react rapidly in the event of changing circumstances.
+A sound risk management system embedded at all levels of the Group

+GBUs and Function leaders are accountable for the identification, monitoring and management of the key risks in their domain.
+Risk management is therefore strongly embedded in the day-today running of each entity and operational managers can react rapidly in the event of changing circumstances.
 The risk management process is a valuable mechanism for GBUs and Functions to guide priorities and to raise the likelihood of achieving their business goals.